Protecting an Estate Beneficiary with Addiction Issues- 7 Tips

 Allows creditors to reach amounts in excess of the beneficiary’s reasonable needs

-A neutral third party such as a professional fiduciary or corporate trustee is generally the better choice.
-Family members may struggle to enforce the trust’s conditions consistently, and their involvement can create conflict.
+A neutral third party, such as a California professional fiduciary or corporate trustee, is generally the better choice.
+Family members often struggle to enforce conditions consistently.
 Professional trustees apply objective standards and can consult directly with doctors or treatment providers before approving distributions.

-A properly drafted discretionary or supplemental needs trust can typically preserve eligibility while still providing supplemental support for treatment and living expenses.
+A direct inheritance can disqualify a beneficiary from means-tested programs like SSI or Medi-Cal.
+A properly drafted discretionary or supplemental needs trust can preserve eligibility while still funding treatment and living expenses.
 Coordination with a benefits specialist is recommended when government programs are involved.

-In California, discretionary trusts give the trustee flexibility to respond to relapse situations without cutting off support entirely.
-The trustee may suspend cash distributions and instead authorize direct payments for detox, inpatient treatment, or sober living housing.
+A discretionary trust gives the trustee flexibility to respond to relapse without cutting off support entirely.
+The trustee may suspend cash distributions and authorize direct payments for detox, inpatient treatment, or sober living housing instead.
 Emergency provisions allow rapid intervention without giving the beneficiary unrestricted access to funds.

 How Opelon LLP Helps San Diego County Families